Out-of-home advertising is a multi-billion dollar industry for a reason — it works.

 Research indicates that companies earn an average of $5.97 for every $1.00 they spend on OOH ads.

-With figures like these, your company may want to get started with this popular marketing medium.
+With figures like these, your company may want to get started with OOH in marketing.
 If so, it can be useful to take a look at how other companies have used OOH ads effectively before you begin designing your own.

 That’s why we’ve put together this article highlighting 7 great OOH advertising examples to give you a better sense of what might work for your company.

 What is OOH in Advertising and Marketing?

 Out-of-home advertising is any type of advertising that a user only sees while outside of their home.
 Things like billboards, digital billboards, public transportation ads and posters are all examples of OOH advertising.

 Why do companies use out of home ads?